 The second one, "/add" - is an HTTP POST method that adds or declines adding new users.
 We will process this request parsing with the

 help of the aforementioned HttpDecoder by using decode(request) method:

 Either represents a value of two possible data types (Contact, DecodeErrors).

 In order to determine whether a parse was successfull or not, we check it’s value by using the isLeft() and isRight() methods.

 Finally, write down the main() method which will launch our application:

 If you want to run the example, you need to clone DataKernel and

 import it as a Maven project.
+Check out branch v3.0.
 Before running the example, build the project (Ctrl + F9 for IntelliJ IDEA).

 Then open HttpDecoderExample class, which is located at datakernel -> examples -> tutorials -> decoder

 and run its main() method.
 Open your favourite browser and go to localhost:8080.